 “Our call is to make wisdom attractive.”

 Learn how to disagree well.
 Learn how to have lively discussions that leave room for multiple opinions to be discussed in love.
 Create a space where it seems safe to think outside the box or consider new things.
 This can be scary for us as parents because we have so much invested in their well-being, but it is so worth it.

 Be sure to follow us on Instagram to be a part of an incredible parenting community.

 Listen to your Teen More Than You Talk.

-This principle can be helpful when parenting any age children, but I have found it to be especially true with teenagers.
+This principle can be helpful when parenting children of any age, but I have found it to be especially true with teenagers.
 They are experiencing so many new things, learning so many new things.
 It is a privilege if they want to share this with you.
 Listen!!

 Don’t form quick conclusions about what your college student is saying.
 Really listen.
 Ask good probing questions if you are given an opportunity, but don’t immediately jump in with your thoughts on the matter.
 They are figuring out the adult world around them, and they need us to give them space to do this.

 Your options as a parent can be minimal at this stage of their lives, depending on the relationship.
 One option is to try and make them listen to you, dominate the conversation, and potentially alienate them unnecessarily.
 Another option is to model active listening and show your love through earnestly engaging and seeking to understand them.
 Try to remember when you were a young adult, trying to make sense of the world.
 Maybe you were full of ideas, with limited capacity for listening to, and valuing, the thoughts of others.
 Perhaps you were fighting to show yourself to be a force in your own right, a worthwhile adult with your own valid conclusions.